reskillamericans/website/content/faq/index.md

 ### When can I enroll in the next {{< term cohort >}}?

-We expect to launch our next session in the Spring of 2022, and will be announcing the exact date shortly.
+We expect to launch our next session in the Summer of 2022, and will be announcing the exact date shortly.
 Please check our homepage regularly for an update as when we announce the 2022 date, we will also post the enrollment form.

 {{% /if-equal %}}

 ### What do I need to be a part of the program?

-You need a computer with internet access, a passion to learn, determination to stick with it, and legal authorization to work in the U.S.
+You need a computer with internet access, a LinkedIn profile, legal authorization to work in the U.S., and a passion to learn!

 ### What does the program cost?